PhD Study in the Netherlands - A Guide for 2023

 Written by Chris Banyard

-The Netherlands has one of the most impressive and prestigious university systems in Europe.
+The Netherlands has one of the most prestigious university systems in Europe.
 It’s also a country that has developed and shared rich traditions of artistic, cultural and scientific achievement.

-PhD study in the Netherlands is a popular choice for many students looking to tap into this culture of open-mindedness, innovation and international exchange of ideas.
-The country’s multicultural and multilingual population also means that most of its doctoral programmes are taught in English.
+PhD study abroad in the Netherlands is a popular choice for those looking to tap into this culture of open-mindedness, innovation and international exchange of ideas.
+The country’s multilingual population also means that most of its doctoral programmes are taught in English.

 This page covers everything you’ll need to know about doctoral research in the Netherlands.
-It includes important up-to-date information about the Dutch university system, the structure of a typical Dutch PhD programme and key facts for fees, funding and visa requirements.
+It includes important up-to-date information about the Dutch university system and the structure of a typical Dutch PhD programme.
+We've also covered key facts on tuition fees, funding and visa requirements.

-Dutch universities have an impressive reputation and are a popular destination for many PhD students.
-The Netherland’s university system dates back to the 16th century and boasts many famous artists, thinkers and scientists.
+Universities in the Netherlands have an impressive reputation..
+The Dutch university system dates back to the 16th century and boasts many famous artists, thinkers and scientists.

-Doctoral researchers are highly regarded by Dutch universities, which offer many benefits for international students:
+Doctoral researchers are highly regarded by Dutch universities.
+Keen to attract talent from around the world, they offer many benefits for international students.

-- Employee status – most PhD students in the Netherlands are paid university employees, with associated rights and responsibilities such as formal teaching
+- Employee status – most PhD students in the Netherlands are paid a salary as university employees

 - International student population – the Netherlands has a proud tradition of international exchange, with around 10% of students coming from abroad